Pomodoro Sauce

 - Olive Oil – Extra virgin olive oil is the best for a nice, clean taste.
 But you can always use canola oil or vegetable oil instead.

-- Tomatoes – Most people would recommend Roma tomatoes, and those are really good!
+You can also use more or less as you like.
+Personally?
+I like a ton of garlic! - Tomatoes – Most people would recommend Roma tomatoes, and those are really good!
 They don’t have a ton of seeds so they’re great to cook with.

 Tips for a Perfectly Smooth Sauce

 So you’re definitely going to want a blender, immersion blender, or food processor.
-I recommend using a blender, because it’s the least messy option.
+I recommend using a blender because it’s the least messy option.

 Keep in mind that you’re blending a hot liquid, so be careful and make sure that the lid is vented.